rainlanguage/arb-bot/README.md

     Options:
       -k, --key <private-key>        Private key of wallet that performs the transactions.
 Will override the 'BOT_WALLET_PRIVATEKEY' in '.env' file
       -r, --rpc <url>                RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in '.env' file
-      -s, --slippage <number>        Sets the slippage percentage for the clearing orders, default is 0.001 which is 0.1% -a, --api-key <key>            0x API key, can be set in env variables, Will override the API_KEY env variable if a value passed in CLI
+      -z, --zeroex                   Use 0x API platform to clear order, default uses Curve.fi platform for clearing -s, --slippage <number>        Sets the slippage percentage for the clearing orders, default is 0.001 which is 0.1% -a, --api-key <key>            0x API key, can be set in env variables, Will override the API_KEY env variable -g, --gas-coverage <number>    The percentage of gas to cover to be considered profitable for the transaction to be submitted, between 0 - 100, default is 100 meaning full coverage
-      --subgraph-url <url>           The subgraph endpoint url used to fetch order details from --orderbook-address <address>  Address of the deployed orderbook contract.
-Will override 'orderbookAddress' field in './config.json' file
-      --arb-address <address>        Address of the deployed arb contract.
-Will override 'arbAddress' field in './config.json' file
-      --interpreter-abi <path>       Path to the IInterpreter contract ABI, default is the ABI in the './stc/abis' folder --arb-abi <path>               Path to the Arb (ZeroExOrderBookFlashBorrower) contract ABI, default is the ABI in the './stc/abis' folder
-      --orderbook-abi <path>         Path to the Orderbook contract ABI, should be absolute path, default is the ABI in the './src/abis' folder
-      --no-monthly-ratelimit         Pass to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop
+      --orderbook-address <address>  Address of the deployed orderbook contract --arb-address <address>        Address of the deployed arb contract --subgraph-url <url>           The subgraph endpoint url used to fetch order details from --no-monthly-ratelimit         Pass to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop
       -V, --version                  output the version number
       -h, --help                     output usage information